• Skip to main content

 I have depression for crying out loud, and all these steps are incredibly difficult for me.

 And my depression is not as crippling as some.
 Yet my anxiety at jumping through the hoops is impeding my progress.
 So I pull out my unhelpful thinking style of time travel.
-Then I project a day and time where I would be mentally ready to take on the phone calls.
+Then I project a day and time when I would be mentally ready to take on the phone calls.

 READ: I only do drive-by conversations

-And of course, there will be follow-up phone calls needed.
+Of course, there will be follow-up phone calls needed.
 Then when I must leave a message, I must pick the best number for a callback.
 And I must be ready to answer the phone.

 I have pages of notes related to my conversations with or messages left with providers.